EducatedSuddenBucket/fetches/README.md

 # Fetch Library

-This repository is a collection of various system information fetch scripts that can be run in bash.
+This repository contains a variety of bash scripts for fetching system information.

 # Get the list of scripts in this repo
 ```bash